 College students strive to land a job right after graduation.
 In today’s competitive job market, having job prospects while in school certainly makes a difference.
-Incoming college students find it daunting to decide on a major field of interest and the college to attend but the education and training they offer isn’t all that there is to it; you need to consider the educational institution’s job placement rates as well.
+Incoming college students find it daunting to decide on a major field of interest and the college to attend, but the education and training they offer aren’t all that there is to it; you need to consider the educational institution’s job placement rates as well.

 When deciding on the best college to attend, consider factors that will lead you to the right decision as it relates to your college of choice’s job placement programs.
-Considering the job challenges graduates are facing, it is extremely important to pay attention to your college’s job placement help and job placement rates.
+Considering the job challenges graduates face, it is extremely important to pay attention to your college’s job placement help and job placement rates.

 Table of Contents

 - Exploring Colleges’ Job Placement Help, Programs, Rankings